tylerdr/sprinter-website/src/pages/about/index.md

     Work-Life Balance: “One of the key components for any type of organizational success starts with happy employees.
-That’s why from the beginning of any new client relationship, Sprinter makes sure to address the ways in which we can help workers maximize efficiency, and add more value to the business.”
+That’s why from the beginning of any new client relationship, Sprinter makes sure to address the ways in which we can help workers contribute more overall value within the company by discovering ways to maximize their efficiency."

     Unlocking Human Potential: “We believe that through pairing great technology with capable workers, we are able to enhance individual performance and in